1740 40 mg (Omeprazole Delayed Release 40 mg)

 Pill imprint 1740 40 mg has been identified as Omeprazole delayed release 40 mg.

-Omeprazole is used in the treatment of gerd; barrett's esophagus; helicobacter pylori infection; erosive esophagitis; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; gastritis/duodenitis; duodenal ulcer (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
-Omeprazole 40 mg is not subject to the Controlled Substances Act.
+Omeprazole 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 40 mg